-To be admitted to the 64-class-session B.S. in Management Information Systems/Computer Information Systems Degree Completion Program, a student needs:
+To be admitted to the 61-class-session Management Information Systems/Computer Information Systems Degree Completion Program, a student needs:

-- A minimum of 60 transferable semester units from accredited colleges or universities. - · Official transcripts from all schools attended. - A 2.0 grade-point average or above in the transferred courses. - · A writing sample that demonstrates written communication skills.
+- A minimum of 60 transferable semester units from accredited colleges or universities. - Official transcripts from all schools attended. - A 2.0 grade-point average or above in the transferred courses. - A writing sample that demonstrates written communication skills.

-There are several program prerequisites which may come from academic, personal, or professional experiences that will be assessed by a Background and Prerquisites Questionnaire, including:
+There are several program prerequisites which may come from academic, personal, or professional experiences that will be assessed by a Background and Questionnaire, including: